msp1974/draytonWiserHAComponent/README.md

 We have tried hard to find a way to not have this as such a disruptive change but are unable to do so.
 As such, please understand you may have quite a bit of work to reset your setup after upgrading to this.

-In some cases, it will be easier to remove the old integration and add this from new, particularly if you do not have lots of custom scripts/automations.
+In most cases, it will be easier to remove the old integration and add this from new.

 However, we hope that many of the things our community has had to create with scripts or automations will now have a much simpler way to do it anyway and we can better maintain this setup going forward so future upgrades will be straight forward.